-If for instance a process uses H_2 , CO, CO_2 as well as other energy inputs to produce synthetic fuels and the producer intends to replace 20% of the H_2 with H_2 qualifying as RFNBO, it would be possible to determine the emission intensity of the produced synthetic fuels assuming a virtual process which uses only 20% of all inputs mentioned above (20% of each input).
-In this example, all hydrogen qualifying as RFNBO (which is 20% of the total H_2 input) would be used in the virtual process, and the other 80% of the hydrogen (all non-RFNBO) would be used in the other process which uses 80% of all inputs.
+If for instance a process uses H2, CO, CO2 as well as other energy inputs to produce synthetic fuels and the producer intends to replace 20% of the H2 with H2 qualifying as RFNBO, it would be possible to determine the emission intensity of the produced synthetic fuels assuming a virtual process which uses only 20% of all inputs mentioned above (20% of each input).
+In this example, all hydrogen qualifying as RFNBO (which is 20% of the total H2 input) would be used in the virtual process, and the other 80% of the hydrogen (all non-RFNBO) would be used in the other process which uses 80% of all inputs.
 Such process would also yield only 20% of the output, but only the energy share of RFNBO hydrogen in the input would be considered an RFNBO.
 It would be possible to replace in this virtual process more than one input.
-Not only RFNBOs but also RCF, biomass, renewable electricity, renewable heat and CO2 (including biogenic) could be used for this purpose.
-While the use of RCF and biomass would not add to the share of RFNBOs in the output, they could reduce the emission intensity of the output as the entire output of the virtual process would have the same emission intensity.
+Not only RFNBOs but also biomass, renewable electricity, renewable heat and CO2 (including biogenic) could be used for this purpose.
+While the use of biomass would not add to the share of RFNBOs in the output, they could reduce the emission intensity of the output as the entire output of the virtual process would have the same emission intensity.

-$$S{RFNBO,out} = \frac{E{RFNBO,in}}{E{educts}} \tag{1}$$
+$$S{RFNBO,out} = \frac{E{RFNBO,in}}{E{educts}}$$ (1)

-SRFNBO, out: energy share of the product that can be counted as RFNBO
+$\mathcal{S}{\textit{RFNBO,out}}$: energy share of the product that can be counted as RFNBO

-Erfnbo,in: energy content of the RFNBO input only
+E{RFNBO,in}: energy content of the RFNBO input only

-E{educts} : energy content of all "relevant" inputs (as defined in section 5.4).
+E{educts} : energy content of all "relevant" inputs (as defined in chapter 4.9).